shaminyeasir/shaminyeasir/README.md

 ### 🚀 What I'm Currently Up To

 - 🌱 Exploring **Next.js** for server-side rendering and advanced React features
-- 💼 Working on a **tourism website** project with full-stack integration
 - 📖 Enhancing UI/UX skills with **Figma** and design systems
 - 🔍 Looking for new opportunities to grow as a **Full Stack JavaScript Developer**